Goddess with Diadem

 This “Goddess with Diadem” is a Roman copy of the head of an Athenian cult statue of a peplos-clad goddess.
 We can only speculate on the original complete form of this statute and which goddess the figure represented.
 The Greeks created images of their deities for many purposes.
 A temple would house the statue of a god or goddess and might be decorated with relief scenes depicting myths.

 - Aphrodite – Goddess of beauty, love, desire, and pleasure.
 Her Roman counterpart is Venus.

-- Artemis – Virgin goddess of the hunt, wilderness, animals, young girls, childbirth, and plague.
+- Artemis – Virgin goddess of the hunt, wilderness, animals, young girls, and childbirth.
 Her Roman counterpart is Diana.

 - Athena – Goddess of reason, wisdom, intelligence, skill, peace, warfare, battle strategy, and handicrafts.
 Her Roman counterpart is Minerva.